-Take the students to the computer lab and let them practice the activity given in the Fun Activity and Lab Activity section on Page 25 in the main course book.
+Take the students to the computer lab and let them practice the activity given in the Fun Activity on page 25 and Lab Activity section on Page 24 in the main course book.
 This will enhance the ability of the students and serve as a Subject Enrichment activity.